During a provincial election

 When the federal government makes changes (amendments), those changes will affect Saskatchewan businesses, whether Saskatchewan businesses like those changes or not.
 Alberta, British Columbia and Quebec have passed legislation provincially, which applies to businesses in their province and replaces the operation of PIPEDA to a certain extent.

-I pose the question whether Saskatchewan should, like Alberta and British Columbia, develop its own legislation to ensure privacy protections are extended to all employees in Saskatchewan regardless of the type of employer they work.
+I pose the question whether Saskatchewan should, like Alberta and British Columbia, develop its own legislation to ensure privacy protections are extended to all employees in Saskatchewan regardless of the type of employer they work for.

 Currently the parliament of Canada is considering Bill C-27 which would make changes to PIPEDA and would create an Act to enact the Consumer Privacy Protection Act, the Personal Information and Data Protection Tribunal Act and the Artificial Intelligence and Data Act and to make consequential and related amendments to other Acts.
 The federal privacy commissioner has made 15 recommendations for changes to Bill C-27.